 SaaS Provider Case Study

-Pypestream is an AI chat platform SaaS provider that came to OpenMetal with increasing AWS costs compounded by billing overruns that were making their development costs difficult to manage.
+An AI chat platform SaaS provider came to OpenMetal with increasing AWS costs compounded by billing overruns that were making their development costs difficult to manage.
 OpenMetal engineers worked closely with them to build an OpenMetal Clouds solution and to begin moving their cloud clusters over on a defined schedule.
-Within the first six months, Pypestream was able to reduce AWS costs over 50%, which they used to reinvest in new staffing, resources and initiatives.
+Within the first six months, they were able to reduce AWS costs over 50%, which they used to reinvest in new staffing, resources and initiatives.
 Read the full story

 How SaaS Providers Benefit from OpenMetal